digital-witness-lab/whatup-docs/010-technical.md

 The two main projects are `whatupcore2` and `whatupy` and they communicate using the protocol spec in the [protos](protos/) directory.

 *whatupcore* is responsible for connecting to WhatsApp Web on behalf of our devices and exposing a friendly and unified view of that API to our bots defined in whatupy.
-In order to simplify connecting to WhatsApp, whatupcore maintains the encrytped state of each device in it's own set of sqlite databases (in [data/whatupcore2/db](data/whatupcore2/db/), encrypted with sqlcypher) that get decrypted with device-specific passphrases.
+In order to simplify connecting to WhatsApp, whatupcore maintains the encrytped connection state of each device in postgres (managed by [encsqlstore](https://github.com/digital-witness-lab/whatup/tree/main/whatupcore2/pkg/encsqlstore)) that get decrypted with device-specific passphrases.
 For dev, these credentials are stored in [data/sessions](data/sessions/) and contain JSON blobs of the form,

 ```JSON
 {